Whole Life Insurance

 Yes.
 When assigned to an irrevocable burial trust, a final expense policy becomes an exempt asset for Medicaid eligibility.
 It doesn't count against the $2,000 asset limit.
 The funeral home is named as beneficiary, and at death the trust pays the funeral home directly.

 Yes.
-Foresters PlanRight classifies marijuana as non-tobacco, so users get non-tobacco rates.
-Washington National's simplified issue also does not auto-decline marijuana users.
+Many simplified-issue carriers classify marijuana as non-tobacco, so users get non-tobacco rates, and generally do not auto-decline marijuana users.
 This is a significant advantage over many traditional carriers.

 Most final expense products issue up to age 85.
-Foresters PlanRight Preferred and Standard tiers go to 85 (reduced face at 81+).
-The Basic/Graded tier caps at age 80.
-Washington National Level goes to 85; Graded caps at 80.
+Preferred and standard plans go to 85 (reduced face at 81+).
+The guaranteed issue plan caps at age 80.
+Level benefit plans go to 85; graded plans cap at 80.

 VA burial benefits are limited: $2,000 for service-connected deaths, $300 for non-service.
 That covers a fraction of actual funeral costs ($8,000–$15,000+).
 A final expense policy fills the gap.
 VA covers plot and marker; the policy covers the funeral itself.